scrapy/scrapy/docs/topics/signals.rst

     Sent when the engine receives a new scraped item from the spider, and right before the item is sent to the :ref:`topics-item-pipeline`.

+    This signal supports returning deferreds from their handlers.

     :param item: is the item scraped
     :type item: :class:`~scrapy.item.Item` object